cgranados16/url-shortener/README.md

 ### Same short code for two URLs

 Because we are taking the first 6 characters, it is possible that 2 different URLs use the same short code.
-I find this bug when trying to add Amazon and Google.
+I found this bug when trying to add Amazon and Google.
 Using [https://base62.io/](https://base62.io/)

 > https://www.google.com/ = GvB1DW...